50 Human Studies: A New Bibliography

 In the medical field, ultrasound is not ordinary sound, however.
 It is a highly unusual form of sound when used for the purpose of prenatal or obstetric diagnostic examinations.
 Humans ordinarily are capable of hearing sounds in the range of 20 to 20,000 cycles per second (hertz).
 Ultrasound for fetal examination carries a frequency in the range of 3 to 9 megahertz, millions of cycles per second, above the EMF frequencies of the AM radio band.
 Acoustic wave pressures allowed by the FDA for diagnostic examinations are 200,000 times the human hearing pain threshold in terms of pounds per square inch (PSI).

 Ultrasound imaging technology has supplanted, to a large extent, the earlier common imaging technology, X-rays.
-That earlier technology is now known publicly to be hazardous, to be carcinogenic, however, it took decades for this common medical knowledge to become public, despite continued use in medicine, including prenatal examinations.
+X-rays are now publicly known to be hazardous, to be carcinogenic, however, it took decades for this common medical knowledge to become public, despite continued use in medicine, including prenatal examinations.
 The history of medical X-ray imaging is a parallel for ultrasound history, according to Dr. Robert S. Mendelsohn.

 Ultrasound has long been known to have the potential to produce harmful biological effects in the fetus.
 This has been found via animal and cell studies.
 However, these hazards have supposedly not been confirmed by human studies.
 Funding for ultrasound studies has virtually disappeared since the late 1980s. despite, over the years, rising ultrasound machine intensity levels.